interstar/cardigan-bay/bedrock/CardTypes.md

 * **:system** - System cards contain calls to built-in system functions.
 At the moment these include full text search (see [[SearchPage]] for an example), and the queries on metadata such as those on [[AllPages]] [[AllLinks]] [[BrokenLinks]], [[OrphanPages]] and [[RecentChanges]].
 * **:evalraw** and **:evalmd** - Clojure code that is run on the server and whose output is rendered either as "raw" or through the Markdown processor.(See [[CodeExamples]])
 * **:patterning** - The [Patterning library](https://github.com/interstar/Patterning-Core) has been made available to scripts within the special :patterning card type.
 See [[PatterningSupportInCardiganBay]].
 Note that only a subset of the current Patterning API is available and this is subject to change.
 Patterning itself is likely to stay, but the API might change in future.
+* **:transclude** - Transclusion is now officially supported.
+See [[TransclusionExample]] for more.

 ### Experimental Unsupported

 There's some work-in progress towards these types, but they are not guaranteed to work or stay

-* **:transclude** - Transclusion is still **very experimental** and shouldn't be relied on yet.
-It's **buggy**, and doesn't do everything we want.
-But you can see a [[TransclusionExample]]
-* **:network** - Beginning investigations into drawing a navigable network diagram of pages.
-Not automatically generated, hand-written.
-This format is not suitable for writing by humans yet.
-And probably won't stay constant, so don't use. [[NetworkDiagramExample]]
+* **:network** - These are still an experimental feature.
+But it's always been the intention for Cardigan Bay to support a type of card which is a hand-drawn network diagram of boxes and arrows.
+Each node is, itself, a link to a page.
+So you can make graphical overviews of topics that are then covered on their own pages.
+There's currently no graphical editor for this card type.
+But this version of CB does at least now have a reasonable looking rendering.
+(The graphical editor is being worked on, but not yet enabled) This is still an experimental feature that isn't officially supported.
+And the format might change.

 ----

 ### Future Types